Czech government approves minimum monthly wage rise to $739 from January - NewsBreak

 Czech government approves minimum monthly wage rise to $739 from January

-PRAGUE (Reuters) – The Czech government has approved a rise in the minimum gross monthly wage by 1,000 crowns to...www.shorenewsnetwork.com
+PRAGUE (Reuters) - The Czech government has approved a rise in the minimum gross monthly wage by 1,000 crowns to 16,200 crowns ($739) from January, Deputy Prime Minister Karel Havlicek told Reuters.

-PRAGUE (Reuters) – The Czech government has approved a rise in the minimum gross monthly wage by 1,000 crowns to...www.shorenewsnetwork.com
+The minimum wage is paid to about 150,000 of the country’s four million employees, but it is also used as a benchmark to determine higher wages in a number of professions.

 Comments / 0